manuelAlvarezMarban/UDP-Fast-Statistics-Server/README.md

 - "make" to compile.
 - "./sserver --port--" to run.

-The files for data exporting will be under /DataFiles/ on project folder.
+The text files for data exporting will be under /DataFiles/ on project folder.